ZhihaoJia/colorhack/README.md

 The top of colorhack.js contains global variables used to configure various aspects of ColorHack.
 These may be changed to suit the circumstance.

-For example, the UI provided by ColorHack is done through adding new elements to the page.
-In the unlikely case that any element attributes (such as `id` or `class`) conflict with those on the page, they may be changed by modifying the values of certain global variables.
+For example, the UI provided by ColorHack is created through adding new elements to the page.
+In the unlikely case that any ColorHack element attributes (such as `id` or `class`) conflict with those on the page, they may be changed by modifying the values of the appropriate global variables.

 Notes:
 ------

 - ColorHack should only work properly on modern browsers that support HTML5 and CSS3.
+The page `!DOCTYPE` should also be for HTML5.
 - ColorHack makes changes to HTML pages by changing the styling of specific elements on the page through JavaScript.
 Thus, ColorHack will not work if JavaScript is disabled in the browser.
 - ColorHack will have no effect on page elements styled using `!important` rules.